 - Even though you cook it as you would a grain, it acts as a legume would in terms of complementary protein: that is, cooking with wheat, corn or brown rice results in a complete protein;

 - Contains tocotrienols (a form of vitamin E) which may have cholesterol-lowering activity in humans;

 - Amaranth consists of 6-10% predominantly unsaturated oil;

 - The Amaranth leaf contains higher calcium, iron, and phosphorus levels than spinach.

-In the 1960s, Rodale Research Center in Pennsylvania, USA, reintroduced Amaranth and set about popularizing it.
-Currently (2004), it is still mostly considered a "health-food".
+In the 1960s, Rodale Research Center in Pennsylvania, USA, reintroduced amaranth and set about trying to popularize it.

 Literature & Lore